 Both the Fire TV Stick 4K and the Fire TV Cube come with Amazon's upgraded Alexa remote.
 (Don't let the name confuse you; you can still use Alexa features with the regular voice remote.)
 This remote features four important buttons missing from the basic voice remote: power, volume up, volume down and mute.
 The Alexa remote syncs automatically with your TV, and you can use it to control the whole TV set — not just the Fire TV player.

 While you could buy the Alexa remote for $30 on its own, considering that the Fire TV Stick costs $40 and the Fire TV Stick 4K $50, it's a much smarter idea to just buy the 4K stick if the remote is a big deal to you.
 In my own tests, I found it pretty useful.

 Fire Cube vs. Fire Stick: Price and value

-As stated above, the Amazon Fire TV Stick is the cheapest of the bunch at $40, followed by the Fire TV Stick 4K at $50 and the Fire TV Cube at $120.
+As stated above, the Amazon Fire TV Stick Lite is the cheapest of the bunch at $30, followed by the $40 Fire TV Stick, the Fire TV Stick 4K at $50 and the Fire TV Cube at $120.

 To put it bluntly, there is almost no reason why anyone should invest in the Fire TV Stick, when the 4K variant is only $10 more and comes with a much better remote control.
 Not only will you be future-proofing your purchase, but you'll also have a better peripheral right off the bat.